RAS-University/robotic-courses/docs/MPC.md

 f(x, \kappa(x)) \in \mathcal{C} \quad \text{for all } x\in\mathcal{C} \quad \text{with } \mathcal{C} \text{ a control invariant set of the system}
 $$

-We can use this to synthetize a control law from a control invariant set by solving an optimization problem:
+We can use this to synthesize a control law from a control invariant set by solving an optimization problem:
 <div>
 \[
 \kappa(x) \colon= \text{argmin } \{ g(x,u)\mid f(x,\kappa(x)\in\mathcal{C} \}